Hard Water Classic 2022 Ice-Fishing Tournament

 11 a.m.: Check-in and registration begins at the Silver Lake boat launch

 You must pick up a wristband and turn in a signed waiver (PDF) before the tournament starts.
-Printing and filling out your waiver in advance, or filling this out online will help keep lines short.
+Printing and filling out your waiver in advance will help keep lines short.

 Noon: Tournament begins